Loewe1000/groove-php-1/README.md

 # Groove-PHP

 1. This is a ported Version of groove-dl to PHP by Check.
-Thx Loewe for a wondefull Design :D
+Thx Loewe for a wondeful Design :D
    * groove-dl : http://github.com/jacktheripper51/groove-dl
 2. Requirement for pc:
    * php